jamescchu/jameschu-v5/src/pages/tedxaccd/index.md

 time: May 2017 – November 2017
 client: ArtCenter College of Design
 website: 2017.tedxaccd.com
-team: Josephine Law, Yuma Naito
+team: James Chu, Josephine Law, Yuma Naito
 awards: na
 ---

 ##Overview
 TEDxACCD is a bi-annual event uniquely led by students to create passionate conversations within the community by sharing and spreading ideas intersecting in technology, entertainment, and design.